Xiaofuhe/QC-pipeline-Tracula/README.md

 For DTIQC testing, FSL v5.0.11 and Freesurfer v6.0 is used.

+## Update

-## Update: DTIQC is tested in the following environments:
+DTIQC is tested in the following environments:
 -	Matlab2013b, Windows OS 7
 -	Matlab2013b, Windows OS 10
 -	Matlab2020a, Mac OS Catalina